 The two compulsory counselling sessions give you (and your partner if you have one) a chance to explore whether sperm donation is for you.
 They also give us a chance to get to know you and make sure you fully understand your rights and the situations that could arise in future as a result of your donation.
 Most sperm donors appreciate the opportunity to talk through what they are planning and how this may affect their life now and in the future.
 As the recipient of your sperm is known to you, you will be required to have a joint counselling session with them as well.

-You can decide not to go ahead as a result of these sessions or we may decide not to accept your donation if we have any concerns.
+You can decide not to donate as a result of these sessions or we may decide not to accept your donation if we have any concerns.

 There is a minimum 2 week cooling off period once everything is in place, before treatment can commence.